 Note the quality of the field boundaries as you walk the field margins.
-The overall condition will be decided on based on the condition of ALL of the field boundaries.
-If one of the field boundaries is poor or moderate then you cannot assign all the field boundaries a good score.
+The overall condition will be decided on based on the condition of the worst 30m of field boundary in the field.
 See images in Appendix for examples of good and poor field boundaries.
 Treelines on their own are rarely stock proof but they are often present with an earth bank or a drainage ditch.